Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Appendix: Brauer theory and Laumon's theorem

-In \emph{loc.\ cit.}, the two assertions are proven using similar methods.
-With the help of \ref{p.BrauerX}, we can deduce (b) from (a) as follows.
-Let $f$ be as in (b).
-We have a 2-commutative diagram of triangulated categories and triangulated functors (\ref{p.fO})
+With the help of Proposition \ref{p.BrauerX}, we can deduce case (a) of Theorem \ref{t.Laumon} from case (b) as follows.
+Let $f\colon \cX \to \cY$ be a morphism of $\ell$-prime inertia between finite-type separated-diagonal Deligne-Mumford $S$-stacks.
+We have a 2-commutative diagram of triangulated categories and triangulated functors